A trio of technology providers for the Linear Tape-Open (LTO) Program, Hewlett-Packard Co., IBM Corp., and Seagate...

 The LTO Ultrium format storage solution is a single-reel, high-performance tape cartridge ideal for backing up, restoring, and archiving applications.
 As the next market-leading tape technology for ultra-high capacity storage, the LTO Ultrium format has a four-generation roadmap for growth and scalability.

-According to Freeman Reports, an Ojai, Calif.-based analyst firm, the total shipment of LTO Ultrium drives will jump in 2002 as system and library vendors continue to adopt
+According to Freeman Reports, an Ojai, Calif.-based analyst firm, the total shipment of LTO Ultrium drives will jump in 2002 as system and library vendors continue to adopt the technology.

 Freeman Reports said tape formats like SDLT, LTO Ultrium, 8mm, DAT and QIC are attractive for some high capacity/high performance tape applications because of their rapid upward migration in capacity and performance, especially when bolstered by the use of automated tape libraries.